changhsinlee/changhsinlee.github.io/_posts/2017-10-14-learninging-skills-for-data-science.md

 Over the next two months, this sort of exchange happened again and again.
 Many of my discussions in the office pointed me to a resource in statistics that I had never heard of.
 The terms that my colleagues used became little conceptual gold nuggets that I could plug into the search bar to expand the boundary of my knowledge comfort zone.
 It was a lot of fun.

 The analytics team I was in was an R and SQL stack.
 I spent 5-6 hours a day on R and SQL for my project.
 My coding skills improved.
 But the real value came from the help and code review I got from my mentors --- they gave me a better idea on which learning goals to set and how to achieve them.
 As a graduate student, I was isolated in the world of mathematics research.
-It was through the internship that I re-discovered the importance of peers in the learning process.
+It was through the internship that I re-discovered the value of peers in the learning process.

 ### After the internship: Python, R (Aug 2016-May 2017)